noaa-pifsc/PIFSC-DSC-Containerized-Oracle-Development-Environment/README.md

         -   add git submodules in a designated folder (e.g. modules) for any git repository dependencies that the given project has
         -   Update [custom-docker-compose.yml](./docker/custom-docker-compose.yml) to define volumes to mount the corresponding submodule repository folders necessary to deploy the database(s)/apex application(s)
         -   Update the [custom_deployment_functions.sh](./deployment_scripts/functions/custom_deployment_functions.sh) script to implement any custom docker compose commands to deploy the customized containers
-            -   \*Note: if the project does not need ORDS or Apex the [CODE-db-deploy.yml](./docker/CODE-db-deploy.yml) can be omitted from the list of docker compose configuration file parameters
+            -   \*Note: if the project does not need ORDS or Apex the [CODE-ords.yml](./docker/CODE-ords.yml) can be omitted from the list of docker compose configuration file parameters to exclude the ords docker container
         -   Update the [custom_db_app_deploy.sh](./docker/src/deployment_scripts/custom_db_app_deploy.sh) bash script to execute a series of SQLPlus scripts in the correct order to create/deploy schemas, create Apex workspaces, and deploy Apex apps that were mounted by [custom-docker-compose.yml](./docker/custom-docker-compose.yml).
             -   Update the [custom_container_config.sh](./docker/src/deployment_scripts/config/custom_container_config.sh) to specify the variables necessary to authenticate the corresponding SQLPlus scripts when the [custom_db_app_deploy.sh](./docker/src/deployment_scripts/custom_db_app_deploy.sh) bash script is executed
 -   ### Implementation Examples